Leaderboard Link - https://www.codingal.com/competitions/hpe-codewars-2023-code-battle/leaderboard/

-7. Can I participate in the competition from a mobile?
+7. Can I participate in the competition using a mobile?

 No. We don't support mobile devices yet for participating in the competition.
-We suggest you participate in the competition from a laptop/desktop.
+We suggest you participate in the competition using a laptop/desktop.

 8. What type of problems will I have to solve in this competition?